Serkan Çayoğlu: Early life and education

 Serkan Çayoğlu was born on 31 May 1987 in Germany to a Turkish family.
 He completed his education in Erlangen University's Economics department in Germany.
 While studying at university, he also started to work as a model.

 Career

 Çayoğlu, who came to Istanbul to become an actor, received acting lessons from Ümit Çırak and Dolunay Soysert at Ümit Çırak's Modern Acting Techniques Atelier.
 In 2012, he started his acting career by playing the friend of Merve Boluğur's character from Italy in the season finale of Kuzey Güney.
 He also played in Hande Yener's "Ya Ya Ya" music video in 2013. Çayoğlu started to be known with Kiraz Mevsimi as Ayaz.

+In 2024, Çayoğlu bagged the lead role of Mehmed II, in Miray Yapım's production of the Turkish historical fiction series Mehmed: Fetihler Sultanı.
+The show has gained popularity and has gone on to win numerous awards including the "Series of the Year" award at the 10th Anatolian Media Awards.

 Personal life

-On 14 July 2022, Çayoğlu and his longtime girlfriend Özge Gürel married in Germany.
+On 13 August 2022, Çayoğlu and his longtime girlfriend, Özge Gürel, married in Germany.
 Family and close friends attended the intimate ceremony.